AlexisLdlS/ABS-Control-System-PID-Anti-Windup-vs-Fuzzy-Logic/README.md

   -Fuzzy Logic ABS Controller: using Mamdani fuzzy inference and a yaw correction module.

 Both systems were tested under realistic driving conditions, including emergency braking at high speeds and surface changes (e.g. split-μ scenarios).
 The controllers regulate brake pressure based on real-time sensor signals (wheel speed, master cylinder pressure, IMU).

+Each controller was implemented within a code-based Simulink block, mimicking the application-layer logic that would typically run on an ECU.

 - System Model: